marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 Date: 2023-08-16
 Slug: implementing-pos-automata
 Category: code
-Tags: regex, automata, python, position automata, bnf
+Tags: regex, automata, python, position automata, bnf, recursion
 Mathjax: true

 This is the second post in my automata series.
 You can find the companion code for this post [here][impl].